vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 6. **Revised Approach**: Based on the update, the implementation will be split into two distinct phases - first creating a standalone default implementation (`OSFileStreamImpl`), then integrating with the FileSystem injection system.

 7. **Interface Design Clarification**: The `IFileStreamImpl::Open` method will take no arguments.
 Instead, the concrete implementation constructor (like `OSFileStreamImpl`) will receive the fileName and accessRight parameters, and the `Open` method will use these stored values to perform the actual file opening operation.

+8. **Updated Integration Approach**: The latest update clarifies that the integration should use a single `OSFileStreamImpl` for both platforms, with a `CreateOSFileStreamImpl` function declared in platform-specific FileSystem files but implemented in FileStream.cpp.

 ## Phase 1: Default Implementation Creation